-After completing their undergraduate studies, some graduates choose to pursue master’s-level studies in audiology or speech-language pathology, while others head straight into the working world.
-There are a number of jobs to consider post-graduation.
-Think about what it is exactly that you want to do.
-Do you want to become a speech-language pathologist assistant (SLPA) and dedicate your life’s work to supporting speech-language pathologists (SLPs) as they strive to prevent, assess, diagnose, and treat speech, language, social communication, cognitive-communication, and swallowing disorders in children and adults?
-Perhaps you’re more concerned with work setting.
+After completing their undergraduate studies, some graduates choose to pursue master ’s-level studies in audiology or speech language pathology, while others begin their professional careers.
+There are several jobs to consider after graduation.
+Do you want to become a speech language pathologist assistant (SLPA)?
+Perhaps you’re more concerned with the work setting.
 Do you see yourself working in an elementary school or at a hospital?

 Your communication disorders major may help you as you take the next step in your career, equipping you with the necessary skill set to take on the range of responsibilities that come with your desired role in speech pathology.